NuclearGeekETH/chatGPT-web-ui/README.md

-# NuclearGeek's ChatGPT
+# NuclearGeek's AI Playground

-NuclearGeek's ChatGPT is an interactive chatbot application utilizing OpenAI's GPT Language Models.
-With a user-friendly Gradio interface, it allows the user to communicate with various OpenAI models, analyze images with Vision, create images with Dall-e-3, or search the web and news articles with Bing.
-The application supports multiple GPT models and is designed with a set of examples to provide a good starting point for various conversational scenarios.
-Tabs include Chat, Vision, Dalle, Web Search, and News.
+NuclearGeek's AI Playground is an interactive web application utilizing multiple AI models.
+With a user-friendly Gradio interface, it allows the user to communicate with various OpenAI, Google Gemini and Stability.ai models including tools to analyze images with Vision, create images with Dall-e-3 or stability, search the web and news articles with Bing, search journal articles using Annas or even look for a new job with Indeed.
+The application supports multiple GPT and diffusion models and is designed with a set of examples to provide a good starting point for various scenarios.
+Tabs include OpenAI Chat, OpenAI Vision, Dall-e, Text-to-Speech, Google Gemini Chat, Google Gemini Vision, Stability.ai Text-to-Image, Stability.ai Image-to-Image, Bing Web Search, and Bing News Search.

 ## Installation & Setup